 Thyme

-Thyme is another great replacement, especially when it comes to tomato-based and vegetable-based recipes.
-It works fantastically with pasta, seafood, and pasta dishes like lasagna.
+Thyme is another great replacement, especially when it comes to tomato-based and vegetable-based recipes like this tomato Florentine soup.
+It works fantastically with salad dressings, pasta sauces, seafood, and pasta dishes like lasagna.

 Thyme has a sharp, almost minty flavor to it, with faint floral tones that blend well with other herbs.
 It’s often described as the “toned-down version of rosemary.”